Guide to Old Town San Diego: Restaurants, Shopping, Parking and More

 The Hop-on Hop-off Trolley by Old Town Trolley Tours stops at Old Town.
 The beauty of this San Diego tour is that you can literally hop on and off at 10 popular points of interest around San Diego (also including the USS Midway Museum, Balboa Park, Little Italy and more) at your leisure.
 These orange and green trolleys run every 30 minutes.

 If it’s convenient for you, I recommend taking a trolley because parking a car in Old Town has been for decades, and remains, one of the few perpetual downsides to a visit there.
 There are a few free, sizable public parking lots adjacent to Old Town.
-But they fill up quickly each day and are then roved by a perpetual handful of idling cars waiting for people to leave.
+But they fill up quickly each day and are then full of a perpetual handful of idling cars waiting for people to leave.

 See also: Guide to Car Services in San Diego